L&D employees using an LMS integration

 • Focusing on talent development initiatives that encourage growth

-The ultimate goal for talent development is to cultivate a high-performing organization that can meet its goals and objectives.
+The ultimate goal of developing talent is to build and grow a high-performing organization that can meet its goals and objectives.

 Why is talent development important?

+Keep in mind, your younger employees are at higher risk of leaving if they feel unsatisfied with their work.
 One survey found that 48 percent of Millennials and 78 percent of Gen Z expected to leave their jobs within two years.
-But these employees are still here – which means if executives and business leaders find the right way to engage them, they may become happier and more productive workers.
+But while these employees are still around, company leadership still has the opportunity to engage them, helping increase their happiness and productivity.

-Here are some other reasons why you’ll want to think about developing the talent at your organization.
+Here are some other reasons why you’ll want to think about developing talent in the workplace.

-Employees that lack a vision or career plan are more likely to be disengaged and unmotivated in their work.
-They don’t see a purpose in their jobs.
-Moreover, they don’t see how they can be promoted to a higher position.
+Employees that don't have a clear vision or career plan are more likely to be disengaged and unmotivated in their work.
+They don’t see a purpose in their jobs or a way forward, like a promotion or lateral move.

 You can increase the engagement of employees by designing a career path uniquely suited for them.
-Consider their skills and interests and create a learning plan to help them move to the next level.
+Consider their skills and interests and create talent development goals to help them move to the next level.

-Millions of U.S. workers quit sparking The Great Resignation.
-Keeping employees and high-potential talent in the face of this change can be a challenge for HR leaders.
-By investing in talent development, you will help employees see a future at your organization.
+Millions of U.S. workers quit their jobs, sparking The Great Resignation which, at a smaller scale, is still happening today.
+Keeping employees and high-potential talent in the face of these changes can be a challenge for HR leaders.
+But, by investing in talent development strategies, you help employees see a future at your organization.

-Allowing employees to take responsibility for their careers can be an important turning point for many.
-Rather than just passively waiting for a promotion, employees can take the initiative to move their careers forward.
+Allowing employees to take responsibility for their careers is a big deal for many individuals.
+Rather than just passively waiting for a promotion, employees can take the reins and move their careers forward.

-Offering them talent development opportunities allows them to take control of how they apply their skills and strengths to their work.
+Offering employees talent development opportunities allows them to take control of how they apply their skills and strengths to their work.
 This is core to a successful talent management life cycle.

-Talent development can help employees feel valued as they understand that company leaders want to help them grow.
-It can also help minorities within the organization feel recognized and know that their leaders want to help them define a path for their career advancement.
+Talent development can help employees feel valued, as they feel company leaders want to help them grow and succeed.
+It can also help marginalized populations within the organization feel recognized and know that their leaders want to help them define a path for their career advancement.

-Although equity, inclusion, and belonging are hard to measure, it’s so important to invest in because companies can’t afford to build organizations where certain individuals feel undervalued
+Although equity, inclusion, and belonging are a challenge to measure, these initiatives are so important to invest in because companies can’t afford to build organizations where certain individuals feel undervalued

-Leaders and managers should actively solicit feedback from members of diverse backgrounds within their organization to understand what they can do better to help them progress along their career path.
+Leaders and managers should actively ask for feedback from members of diverse backgrounds within their organization to understand what they can do better to help them thrive and progress along their career path.

 Talent management vs. talent development

-Many people often use the terms talent management and talent development interchangeably, but in reality, they are two distinct concepts with different goals.
+Many people often use the terms talent management and talent development interchangeably, but in reality, they are two different concepts with different goals.

 Talent management is a collection of processes and practices designed to attract, hire, and retain top talent within an organization.
 It includes tasks like recruiting, onboarding, performance management, compensation, and benefits.

-This necessitates investment in talent development initiatives that assist employees in developing new skills, improving existing ones, and staying current on the latest trends and technologies.
+This means an investment in talent development initiatives that help employees develop new skills, improve existing ones, and stay current on the latest trends and technologies.

 Talent management and talent development are, in the end, two sides of the same coin.

-While talent management is concerned with acquiring and retaining top talent, talent development is concerned with maximizing their potential and improving their performance.
+While talent management focuses on acquiring and retaining top talent, talent development is focused on maximizing employee potential, improving performance, and creating more job satisfaction.

-Organizations can create a team of high-performing employees who are motivated, engaged, and committed to achieving organizational goals by combining both concepts.
+By hiring and developing talent in the workplace, organizations can create a team of high-performing employees who are motivated, engaged, and committed to achieving organizational goals.

 What is a talent development strategy?